 If you enjoy walking then the Lake District will delight you with its array of gentle walks, long distance rambles and steep climbs - most of which boast some of the most spectacular views in the country.

 Gummers Howe is just a short distance from Hill of Oaks Park and is a short, family-friendly walk with the reward of breathtaking views across the lake.
 Orrest Head is another short walk which benefits from magnificent views; located in Windermere Town Centre with its parade of pubs, coffee shops and tea rooms to sample on your return.
 Connect to Lakeside operated by Windermere Lake Cruises and enjoy a variety of walks from pier stops around Windermere.
-There is a pick up from our twin jetties in the mains season.
+There is a pick up from our twin jetties in the main season.
+This service will run daily in half term week from 21-28 October.
 For timetable information click here.

 A trip to the North and Western Lake District is really a must with rugged coastline, England's highest mountain range and most beautiful lake waiting to be explored!
 Choose to tie in your walk with a trip on an Ullswater 'Steamer' or a journey on the Lake District's most scenic railway.